redpencilio/frontend-solid-shop/README.md

   - requests access token
 - **search -> user's POD**
   - uses the access token to send authenticated requests to the user's POD

+### ESS

+Uses [Access Policies: Universal API](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/manage-access-policies/#change-agent-access) in the frontend and [Authenticate with Statically Registered Client Credentials](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/authenticate-nodejs-script/#authenticate-with-statically-registered-client-credentials) in the backend.

+To authenticate once:
+- **user -> frontend**
+  - clicks the `Login` button
+- **frontend -> search**
+  - GET /auth/ess/webId
+  - gets the application's ESS WebId which is needed in the next step
+- **frontend -> ESS IDP**
+  - sends access requests using the `@inrupt/solid-client` library for the needed resources
+- **frontend -> search**
+  - sends `clientWebId` and `idpType='ess'` to the search server at `/profile/credentials`
+  - saves the credentials (just `idpType` for ESS) to the triple store

+On reading from or writing to the user's POD:
+- **search -> user's POD**
+  - on startup of the search service, it will login and create an authenticated session using the `ESS_CLIENT_ID` and `ESS_CLIENT_SECRET` environment variables which will then be used to send authenticated requests to the user's POD
+  - uses the authenticated session to send authenticated requests to the user's POD

+#### Setup ESS

+To be able to support ESS POD users, you have to register your application with the ESS IDP.
+You can do this at [Inrupt Application Registration](https://login.inrupt.com/registration.html).
+Then, you should fill in the `ESS_CLIENT_ID` and `ESS_CLIENT_SECRET` environment variables in the `docker-compose.yml` file.
+Also change the `ESS_IDP` environment variable if you had used another ESS IDP.

 ## Further Reading / Useful Links